 … because of the fragility of our human condition, we need more than a rational determination to orient ourselves towards the good.
 We need to be sustained by a faith in the ultimate resilience of the good; we need to live in the light of hope.
 Such faith and hope, like the love that inspires both, is not established within the domain of scientifically determinate knowledge, but there is good reason to believe it is available to us through cultivating the disciplines of spirituality.
 Nothing in life is guaranteed, but if the path we follow is integrally linked, as good spiritual paths are, to right action and self-discovery and respect for others, then we have little to lose; and if the claims of religion are true, then we have everything to gain.
 For in acting as if life has meaning, we will find, thank God, that it does.[i]

 To summarize, without a god there would be no objective moral principles and without those principles life is meaningless.
-Furthermore, without a god we could not achieve moral ends and without doing so life is meaningless.
-Finally, without a belief in a god we would not be sufficiently inspired to be moral, and thereby not able to find meaning.
+Furthermore, without a god, we could not achieve moral ends and without doing so life is meaningless.
+Finally, without a belief in a god, we would not be sufficiently inspired to be moral, and thereby not able to find meaning.

 Brief Rejoinder – The biological and social basis for morality are well-known—morality is not supernatural.
-The claim that people aren’t motivated to be moral without believing in gods is too silly to merit reply.
-In my experience virtually all the worst people I’ve ever known claimed to be religious while the atheists and agnostics were almost always morally superior.
+The claim that people aren’t motivated to be moral without believing in gods is too silly to merit a reply.
+In my experience, virtually all the worst people I’ve ever known claimed to be religious while the atheists and agnostics were almost always morally superior.
 Around the world, the best places to live are the least religious and vice versa.
 Perhaps I just don’t understand him, but if I do the weakness of his arguments amazes me.

 [i] John Cottingham, On the Meaning of Life (London: Routledge, 2003).